The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 II.
 GENERAL DESCRIPTION

 III.
-GEOGRAPHICAL BOUNDARIES
+GEOGRAPHIC BOUNDARIES

 The boundary that defines "Charleston Area" is shown by the dotted line on the map.
 The dotted line represents a radius of approximately thirty miles from the start of I-26 in downtown Charleston (point X).
 It should be noted that, while any new team within this area fulfills the location requirement, a team outside this area is not necessarily excluded from CALTA.
 The Board will consider all applications on a case-by-case basis.